Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 "I get it," Coombes assured him, and sat down as well.
 "You’re supposed to be the expert and all the decisions are bein’ made without you."

-"Well...yes, there’s that," Hurt admitted.
+"Well... yes, there’s that," Hurt admitted.
 He popped the sports top on his water bottle.
 "But honestly, to hell with my ego.
 I’m just worried for *them."* He indicated the knot of Ten’Gewek leadership where they were deciding among themselves who would go up *‘above the sky.’* Yan and the Singer were having a quiet, private discussion some distance away out of earshot and Vemik was bouncing around like the best thing in his entire life was coming up.
 Which it probably was.

 "How bad can it be?"
 Coombes asked.
-"Lay it out for me, what’s the, uh...consequences of this?
+"Lay it out for me, what’s the, uh... consequences of this?
 As, like, a logical chain of events."

 Hurt swigged his water twice as he thought.
 His answer, when it came, was spoken slowly and carefully.
-"It’s...less about what this specific incident could do," he said.
+"It’s... less about what this specific incident could do," he said.
 "It’s not like lining up dominoes and knocking the first one over.
-It’s more like...gardening."
+It’s more like... gardening."

 Coombes inclined his head to show he was listening, so Hurt elaborated.
 "Plants are used to certain soil types, right?
 Wet, dry, clay, sandy, acid, alkaline…"

 "Sure."
 Coombes had never touched a garden in his life, but he could see where this was going.

 "Then there’s climate.
 Rain, temperature, sunlight… It all plays a role in how the garden comes out.
-And here we come into this natural ecosystem and we’re just...mixing more sand into the soil, or adding acid plant food, or whatever.
+And here we come into this natural ecosystem and we’re just... mixing more sand into the soil, or adding acid plant food, or whatever.
 We’re screwing with it in ways whose end results can’t be predicted because we don’t know enough."

 Coombes nodded to show understanding.
 "All of that is true.
 I won’t deny it.
 But none of it matters if the garden don’t survive the winter, Professor."